1896 Pittsburgh College football team: Discrepancies in records

-The Duquesne University 2009 football media guide gives the 1896 season record as 12–1 on the basis of games that, according to 1896 newspapers, were played by the reserve (second) team.
-The guide does not include the first-team schedule or two reserve-team games against the Keystone Tigers (November 24) and Press Young Folks' League (November 26).
-College Football Data Warehouse lists a similar schedule as in the media guide but omits the win against Allegheny High School and adds a supposed 10–0 loss against the Allegheny Athletic Association on November 10, for a season record of 11–2.
+The Duquesne University football record book gives the 1896 season record as 12–1 on the basis of games that, according to 1896 newspapers, were played by the reserve (second) team.
+The schedule in the record book is identical to that in the November 1896 issue of the Holy Ghost College Bulletin, which listed results of games played "up to the time of going to press".
+Neither source includes the first-team results or the last two reserve-team games, which were against the Keystone Tigers (November 24) and Press Young Folks' League (November 26).
+College Football Data Warehouse lists a similar schedule but omits the forfeit win against Allegheny High School and adds a supposed 10–0 loss against the Allegheny Athletic Association on November 10, for a season record of 11–2.
 Pittsburgh newspapers of 1896 reported that the Allegheny Athletic Association's opponent on November 10 was the Duquesne Country and Athletic Club, with Allegheny winning 12–0.